Know Before You Come on Authbition

 3. We play The Whole Mind Game

-After the reading, we reflect together.
+After the share, we reflect together.

-a difficult decision you’re facing
+• A difficult decision you’re facing

-or something that feels alive for you that day
+• Something that feels alive for you that day

 4. We bring it back to everyday life